Otto Würfel

-Lt.
 Otto Würfel (3 December 1920 – 22 December 1944) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-Otto Würfel was credited with 79 arial victories all over the Eastern Front (World War II).
+Würfel was credited with 79 arial victories all over the Eastern Front (World War II).
 In 1944 his aircraft had a mid air collision with another Luftwaffe aircraft over the Rogachev–Zhlobin offensive and he was captured by the Russians and died in a POW camp.